Terraces at Launani Valley

 No analysis available

-Whirlpool/hot tub access is supported by multiple remarks, including direct references to "whirlpool" and "Jacuzzi."
-While not as widespread as BBQ or tennis, the MLS history still shows 11/20 listings with WHIRLP, which is enough to confirm the feature.
-The evidence appears genuine and building-level.
+Whirlpool/hot tub access is supported by multiple remarks, including direct references to 'whirlpool' and 'Jacuzzi.'
+While not as widespread as BBQ or tennis, the explicit mentions are clear and consistent enough to keep this feature.
+This looks like a real shared amenity rather than a checkbox mistake.

 Pool is strongly confirmed for this building.
-Roughly 15+ of the provided remarks mention it directly, often alongside shared amenities like BBQ, clubhouse, tennis courts, and playgrounds.
-The evidence is consistent across many listings and appears to be a stable building-level amenity rather than a one-off agent error.
+Roughly 20 of the provided listings mention it directly, often as part of shared amenities such as clubhouse, BBQ areas, and tennis/basketball courts.
+The consistency across multiple listings and multiple agents suggests this is a real common amenity rather than copy-paste error.

 No analysis available